MultiSafepay/docs/content/checkout/single.md

 });
 ```

-📘 **Note:** To use recurring payments in your payment components, initialize the component using the `recurring` object.
+**⚠️ Note:** To use recurring payments in your payment components, initialize the component using the `recurring` object.

 ## Initialize the component